Top Questions You Should Be Asking When Buying a Diamond

 Diamond type refers to the scientific method gemologists use for classifying diamonds according to the level and type of each stone’s chemical impurities.
 Each diamond begins formation from a carbon base.
 As it grows, the atoms from additional elements become a part of this base.
 These atoms, which are typically nitrogen, can come together in clusters, affecting the stone’s appearance, color, and overall diamond quality.

-As you browse for the perfect engagement ring, careful consideration should be given to diamond type.
+As you browse for the perfect engagement ring or prepare to buy diamond jewelry, careful consideration should be given to diamond type.
 Ask the jeweler to explain the diamond types for the engagement rings you are admiring.
 They should be ready and willing to provide you with this information and a GIA certificate.

 How is Diamond Type Measured?